 Over 100 years, many changes have occurred in beer and brewing.
-Two great innovations, with their roots in the early 1900s, have not changed.
+Two great innovations have roots in the early 1900s and are still important.

-One is the development of pure yeast culture, which I discussed recently.
+One is pure yeast culture, which I discussed recently.
 Its father is the Danish chemist Dr. Emil Hansen.
 He developed a reliable method to isolate a single strain of yeast from the mixed types that had evolved empirically in breweries and distilleries.
-This assisted production of beer with better control in every phase of the fermentation process and with a predictable, acceptable flavour.
+This promoted better control in every phase of fermentation and a predictable, acceptable flavour.

-The other great innovation, rarely mentioned in consumer brewing literature, was the invention of closed fermentation by Dr. Leopold Nathan, a Swiss chemist.
-He designed the cylindrical fermenter with the conical base, equipment seen in any scale of modern brewing, from brewpub to mega-plant.
+The other great innovation, rarely mentioned in consumer literature, was the invention of closed fermentation by Dr. Leopold Nathan, a Swiss inventor.
+He had a technical background of some kind but was not a trained engineer as far as I know.

 The image above was sourced from the site of this Chinese food processing equipment manufacturer.
 All intellectual property therein or thereto belongs to the lawful owner or authorized users.
 Believed available for educational and cultural purposes.
 All feedback welcomed.